Equipment available to our group

 3) Universal Power Supply LSN150 for 50 – 150 W arc-lamps.

-4) Diverse optical filters for UV, visible and NIR regions.
+4) A large collection of optical filters for UV, visible, and NIR regions.

 3) Lamp Housing LSH601 with air cooling equipped with a 50 mm quartz condenser and a rear reflector